5 from 2 votes

 brioche buns on a red plate

-Brioche is sweet pastry treat that are as common in Italy as the croissants in France.
-A classic brioche is made of sweet dough and has the most amazing buttery flavor with a flaky crust and a fluffy inside.
+Italian brioche is sweet pastry treat that is as common in Italy as croissants are in France.
+This classic brioche is made of sweet dough, and has the most amazing buttery flavor with a flaky crust and a fluffy inside.
+It's easy to make and is sure to be a family favorite!

 Ingredients